Reta Phifer, Clerk of Session

 Trinity: Future, Present, Past

 The Trinity Presbyterian Church campus, which includes the Weekday School, is a thriving part of Charlotte’s Cotswold neighborhood.
 Seven days a week, you’ll find people of all ages and walks of life using our campus for service and education.
-Trinity’s campus is also home to Philips Academy and The Shepherd’s Center of Charlotte.
+Trinity’s campus is also home to Philips Academy.

 Trinity’s Early Beginnings